hallzy/dotfiles/README.md

 The colours of the prompt are taken straight from the palette of gruvbox, so it has a similar look to it.
-The only thing I can't change using the bashrc is the terminal background.
+The only thing I can't change using the bashrc is the terminal background and text colour.

+####Background

 The equivalent colour for what I am using is dark0 which has a hex value of "#282828", and an r-g-b value of "40-40-40".
 The value to use in bashrc is "235".

+####Text

+has a hex value of "#BBBBBB", and an r-g-b value of "187-187-187".

 The following is what my prompt looks like now (if the session is not an ssh session, then it will look the same, but without the ssh part):